-Freeman’s looks back on Philadelphia’s history of creative innovation and production.
+Ahead of its November 15 American Furniture, Folk and Decorative Arts auction, Freeman’s looks back on Philadelphia’s history of creative innovation and production.

-04/22/2021 News and Film, American Furniture, Folk and Decorative Arts
+11/09/2022 News and Film, American Furniture, Folk and Decorative Arts

-What is it about southern Pennsylvania that drew—and continues to draw—masterful furniture makers, designers, and woodworkers to settle and create here?
+What is it about southern Pennsylvania that drew—and continues to draw—masterful furniture makers, designers, and woodworkers to settle here?
 From Philadelphia’s founding in 1682, to the heyday of industry and manufacturing in the city in the 19th century, when Philadelphia was dubbed the “workshop of the world,” through to today, the region has been a hotbed of not just industrial, but also artisanal, creation.

 The role of immigration was significant to the development of Pennsylvania’s distinct creative tradition.
 The influx of styles and talents brought to the region by immigrants can be found in the earliest Commonwealth-made objects.
 Founder William Penn welcomed those who sought religious tolerance and personal freedom.
-Immigrant farmers and laborers populated and cultivated the Commonwealth’s vast, fertile land and harvested natural resources, while skilled immigrant craftsmen were welcomed to make the fashionable decorative goods for the striving city of Philadelphia.
+Immigrant farmers and laborers populated and cultivated the Commonwealth’s vast, fertile land and harvested natural resources, while skilled immigrant craftsmen were welcomed to make fashionable decorative goods for the striving city of Philadelphia.

 Philadelphia’s port and prominent status as an international “workshop” resulted in the mixing of cultures and traditions as well as material sources; furniture-makers from a number of ethnic and cultural backgrounds commingled in the city’s woodworking studios.
-Still, studio production tended to assemble around a coherent aesthetic style—such as the one laid out in Thomas Chippendale’s 1754 The Gentleman and Cabinet-Maker’s Director.
-As one drifted farther north and west away from the center of Philadelphia, however, one was bound to find more regionally specific furniture-making methods and styles, each with their own defining characteristics.
+Still, studio production tended to assemble around a coherent aesthetic style—such as the one laid out in Thomas Chippendale’s 1754 The Gentlemen and Cabinet-Maker’s Director.
+As one drifted further north and west away from the center of Philadelphia, however, one was bound to find more regionally specific furniture-making methods and styles, each with their own defining characteristics.

 Whether working in urban or rural settings, Pennsylvania-based furniture makers have long gathered inspiration from the beauty of the natural environment and the varied wood material native to the area.
-Centuries later, the legendary American craft furniture maker George Nakashima, who was based out of New Hope, wrote in his 1987 book The Soul of a Tree of “placing stone upon stone, seeking kinship with each piece of wood, eventually creating an inward mood of space, then bit by bit finding peace and joy in the shaping of timber into objects of utility and perhaps, when nature smiles, beauty.”
-Master 20th century craftsmen like Nakashima and Wharton Esherick both sought inspiration and innovation in the natural environment of Pennsylvania, a tradition forged in the earliest 18th-century furniture-making workshops of Philadelphia that remains strong to this day.
+Centuries later, the legendary American furniture maker George Nakashima, based out of New Hope, wrote in his 1987 book The Soul of a Tree of “placing stone upon stone, seeking kinship with each piece of wood, eventually creating an inward mood of space, then bit by bit finding peace and joy in the shaping of timber into objects of utility and perhaps, when nature smiles, beauty.”
+Master 20th-century craftsmen like Nakashima and Wharton Esherick sought inspiration and innovation in the natural environment of Pennsylvania, a tradition forged in the earliest 18th-century furniture-making workshops of Philadelphia that remains strong to this day.